Skip to content

 Seiler's original papers and his subsequent interviews — including long-form conversations on Prof. Stephen Seiler's guest page — are more careful than the meme version.

-His central observation is this: across multiple endurance sports, elite athletes who sustain high training volumes converge on a similar intensity distribution.
-Roughly 80% of sessions sit below the first lactate threshold (LT1, around 65-75% of FTP for most cyclists).
-Roughly 20% sit above the second lactate threshold (LT2, approximating FTP).
+His central observation, documented across Seiler & Kjerland (2006) and his 2010 IJSPP review, is this: across multiple endurance sports, elite athletes who sustain high training volumes converge on a similar intensity distribution.
+Roughly 80% of sessions sit below the first lactate or ventilatory threshold (LT1/VT1, around 65-75% of FTP for most cyclists).
+Roughly 20% sit above the second threshold (LT2, approximating FTP).
 Very few sessions sit in the middle zone.

 Seiler has said repeatedly that this is not a moral claim.
 He does not argue every athlete should train this way.
 He has acknowledged in multiple interviews that pyramidal distributions — where threshold work features more prominently — produce excellent results, particularly in build phases and for events where threshold power is the specific determinant.